Zahattia

 Zahattia (Загаття, Hátmeg) is a village located in western Ukraine, within Khust Raion in Zakarpattia Oblast, although it was formerly administered under Irshava Raion.
 The village is located 12 km from the city of Irshava.
 It was founded in 1350 on the river Ilosva; its original Hungarian name was Hátmeg.

 Population

-The village lives 2582 people.
-The majority of are Ukrainian.
-On the territory of the village council live 3647 people.
+The village has a population of 2,582 people.
+The majority of them are Ukrainian.
+3,647 people live on the territory of the village council.